Meditation is More than Calm

 • Out of the apparently empty space of stillness comes intuitive intelligence – that is, when the mind goes still without the usual fug of mental commentary, in that openness, the ‘source material’ of intuitive inspiration and understanding arises – often unexplainable, but valuable none the less.

-• Out of stillness comes awareness – that is, present time awareness of everything we”re usually oblivious too – sensations, feelings, emotions, inspiration and so on.
-Most of us spend our lives oblivious to most of what we are, simply because we channel almost all of our energy into paying attention to our reactions to things, rather than the things themselves.
-We feel so such, but get preoccupied with whether we like it or don’t like it.
-We conceptualize everything into languaged units, and then focus on that, rather than the reality of it.
+Added to which, we conceptualize everything into languaged units – and then focus on that, rather than the reality of what we actually experienced.
 As such, we live in a parallel universe to the one our body is in – a ghost universe of ideas, reactions and concepts.
-But when our mind is still, this false universe disappears, and we naturally fall back into the universe our body is in – of reality as it is NOW. and sometimes that cane be socking, as we suddenly become aware of aches, anxieties and emotions we have long been distracting ourselves from.
+But when our mind is still, this false universe disappears, and we naturally fall back into the universe our body is in – of reality as it is NOW. and sometimes that can be a bit shocking, as we suddenly become aware of aches, anxieties and emotions we have long been distracting ourselves from.

 THAT is meditation.

 Not escape, or the artificial calm of distracting yourself by counting up and down and trying to block out thinking.
-Meditation is knowing what is happening now, and using effective meditation methods to help let it go – whatever it is, whether it is anxiety, anger, frustration or boredom or whatever.
+Meditation is knowing what’s happening now, and using effective meditation methods to help let it go – whatever it is, whether it is anxiety, anger, frustration or boredom or whatever.

 ………………………………………………….

-So then, we see that meditation is much more exciting than getting boringly ‘calm’.
 We see that meditation is a journey through the accumulated rubbish of reactive habits we have collected throughout our life.

 …………………………………………………….